 Breast augmentation isn’t just a “boob job.”
 It’s a way to regain self-confidence after pregnancy, weight loss, or aging.
 It’s a way to increase your sense of femininity and have the breast size you’ve always wanted or restore what you once had.
 Breast augmentation, or augmentation mammaplasty, enhances the size of your breasts and creates a pleasing contour that fits your unique body shape and goals for a natural and proportional appearance.

-If you’re interested in breast augmentation, please contact Legacy Plastic Surgery today at 610-524-8244 to schedule your consultation.
-Our office in Exton serves patients from Paoli, the Main Line, Chester County, Philadelphia, Eastern Pennsylvania, Delaware and nearby areas.
+If you’re interested in breast augmentation, please contact Legacy Plastic Surgery today at 610-524-8244 (Exton) and 717-435-9534 (Lancaster) to schedule your consultation.
+Our offices in Exton and Lancaster serve patients from Chester County, Lancaster County, the Main Line, Philadelphia, Southeastern Pennsylvania, and Delaware.

 Many of our patients seek breast surgery to address sagging or deflation caused by extreme weight loss, pregnancy and breastfeeding, or aging, but genetics can also play a part such as uneven or naturally small breasts.
 Whether it’s size or sagging you’d like to address, our skilled plastic surgeons can help you identify the perfect breast enlargement or reconstruction option to suit you.